Michael Welch, Ph.D.

 Total Semester Points: 300

-First Exam: September 29 (Thursday) CRIMES OF POWER (Chapters 1 through 5) ABSOLUTELY NO MAKE-UP EXAMS!!!
+Second Exam: TBA (Thursday) ABSOLUTELY NO MAKE-UP EXAMS!!!

-First Paper: In preparation for the first paper, view the documentary The Ghosts of Abu Ghraib (https://www.youtube.com/watch?v=K-C2fVXuR6o) Turning to the book CRIMES OF POWER (by Michael Welch) please critique the film by attending to the following themes: the allure of modern torture, the chain of command, and impunity.
-Cite specific passages from the book (use citation style contained in CRIMES OF POWER).
-Your critique should be four pages (single-spaced, 12 pitch).
+First Paper: In preparation for the first paper . . .
+Your critique should be SIX pages (single-spaced, 12 pitch).
 Also precious points will be awarded to those papers boasting an insightful title.
-The paper is due on October 20 (Thursday) at 1:44 pm.
+The paper is due on TBA at 1:44 pm.
 Deliver it in class and not via email.
-Penalties apply for late arrivals.
+Brutal penalties apply for late arrivals.

-Second Paper: In preparation for the second paper, view the film COMPLIANCE (2012, available at NETFLIX, etc).
-Please critique the film by attending to the following themes: authority, obedience, psychological manipulation, chain of command, and sexualization.
-Cite lessons learned from the film alongside the readings concerning various techniques of interrogation, sexual assault, and torture.
-Your critique should be FOUR pages (single-spaced, 12 pitch).
+Second Paper: In preparation for the second paper . . .
+Your critique should be SIX pages (single-spaced, 12 pitch).
 Precious points will be awarded to those providing an insightful title.
-The paper is due on DECEMBER 13 (Tuesday) at 1.47 pm.
+The paper is due on TBA at 1.47 pm.
 Hand-deliver it in class and not via email.
 Brutal penalties apply for late arrivals.
-Should you want your paper returned, please provide a self address stamped envelope.
+Should you want your paper returned, please provide a self address stamped envelope (with adequate postage).
 Otherwise, you may collect your paper next semester in my office.

 There are NO extra-credit assignments.